Heller College of Business

 The normal full-time load for a graduate student is 9 credit hours, (three courses) plus BADM 401 GRADUATE BUSINESS ORIENTATION (in the first semester).
 Scheduling conflicts may occur when taking four or more classes.
 Prerequisites are not waived to accommodate scheduling difficulties or to accelerate graduation.

-Each degree is available at both the Chicago and the Schaumburg campuses, except for the MSRE degree which is only offered in Chicago and the MAOL degree which is offered online only.
-BADM 401 GRADUATE BUSINESS ORIENTATION is offered online only and the other eight core courses for the MBA are offered at both campuses each semester.
+Each degree is available at both the Chicago and the Schaumburg campuses, except for the MSRE degree which is only offered in Chicago and the MAOL and MSAF degrees which is offered online only.
+BADM 401 GRADUATE BUSINESS ORIENTATION in addition to the other eight core courses for the MBA are offered at both campuses each semester.
 Concentration courses and specialty courses are offered on a regular basis, but not necessarily each semester.
 Graduate business classes are offered at various times, including the weekends.

 Domestic (U.S. citizen or permanent resident1) applicants.
 Applicants to graduate studies for the MBA and MS degrees in the Heller College of Business must complete and submit the following: